 Why on Earth did Nile choose this path?
 Actually, it can be explained.
+Rotation of the Earth actually directs it directly northwards, but the mechanism involved can only be understood in context with the convection rolls of the mantle.
 The symmetry of polygons creates a tectonic path aligned NS.
 The special condition along equator of weather and tectonics combined create the origins.
 The estuary is also at a special point, but that has to be explained separately with a map:

 The two layers of convection rolls between 120-410 km depth form a holistic circular path (mathematically according to horizontal cylindrical projection).
 The path shown also represents the division line of the large cells of lower mantle.
 The backflow (strongest mantle backflow line) is found to pass the estuary of the Nile.